-Our Non-Profit gives 100% of your donation to your sponsored child
+100% of your donation goes to your sponsored child; 501-3c Non-Profit EIN#46-2559782

-Our Non-Profit gives 100% of your donation to your sponsored child
+100% of your donation goes to your sponsored child; 501-3c Non-Profit EIN#46-2559782

 "Never doubt that a small group of thoughtful, committed citizens can change the world, indeed, it is the only thing that ever has" ~Margaret Mead